samuell/nextflow/docs/metadata.rst

 -------------------

 Due to the asynchronous nature of Nextflow the termination of a script does not correspond to the termination of the running workflow.
-Thus the information, only available on execution completion, needs to be accessed by using an asynchronous handler.
+Thus some information, only available on execution completion, needs to be accessed by using an asynchronous handler.

 The ``onComplete`` event handler is invoked by the framework when the workflow execution is completed.
 It allows one